RobTillaart/Cozir/README.md

 - **void clearOutputFields()** clears all the fields.
 - **uint16_t getOutputFields()** returns the 16 bit mask of set output fields.
 - **bool inOutputFields(uint16_t field)** returns true if the field is set.
-- **void getRecentFields()** After a call to getRecentFields() you must read the serial stream yourself as the internal buffer of this Class cannot handle the possible large output.
+- **void getRecentFields()** After a call to getRecentFields() you must read the serial stream yourself.
+The internal buffer of this Class cannot handle the possible large output.
 Lines can be over 100 bytes long!

 The fields must be set as a bit mask, the order of the fields in the output is undetermined.
-So one need to parse the output of teh sensor carefully.
+So one need to parse the output of the sensor carefully.

 | Field             | Value  | Notes    |
 |:------------------|:-------|:---------|